Step-by-Step Through Treatment

 Wait times: Please schedule your appointment so that you can be in the clinic a minimum of two hours.
 It may take several minutes for the doctors to thoroughly review your case before they speak with you.

-After this visit you may be scheduled to start the radiation process, or you may be asked to return for a follow-up visit in a few weeks depending on the type of cancer and your individual treatment plans.
+After this visit you may be scheduled to start the radiation process, or you may be asked to return for a follow-up visit depending on the type of cancer and your individual treatment plans.

-For you and the doctor to get the most out of your visit, see our How to Prepare for Your First Appointment section.
+For you and the doctor to get the most out of your visit, see our What to Expect From Your First Appointment section.

 Step 2: Simulation